dioptra-io/iprs/README.md

 * At each vantage point, probe packets are sent and probe replies are received and logged by the [Caracal](https://github.com/dioptra-io/caracal) high-speed probing tool that we currently throttle to 100,000 packets per second.
 * The determination of which probe packets should be sent, and in which order, is conducted using the [Diamond-Miner](https://github.com/dioptra-io/diamond-miner) algorithm for IPv4 and the [yarrp](https://github.com/cmand/yarrp) algorithm for IPv6.

-Iris, Zeph, Diamond-Miner, and Caracal have been developed by the Dioptra team.
+Iris, Zeph, Diamond-Miner, and Caracal have been developed by the Dioptra research group.
 We offer implementation support for individuals and organizations interested in utilizing this technology stack.

 # Acknowledgements